 Mick Jagger still has that swagger, and is putting other septuagenarians to shame.
-Aside from actively touring the world (above in Rome in 2014, for example), the Rolling Stones icon is also active on numerous projects.
+Aside from actively touring the world, the Rolling Stones icon is also active on numerous projects.
 That includes work as a producer on the recently launched HBO series, Vinyl, since canceled, and recent work on a James Brown biopic.

 Jagger also has an active personal life, one that apparently includes an active sexual life as well.
 Just this morning, news surfaced that Mick Jagger and his 29-year-old wife, Melanie Hamrick, are now expecting a child.
 Jagger, already a great-grandfather, will be 73 years of age when his latest child is born.